mike-albano/network-impairment/README.md

  00:00:00.000022 IP 172.18.1.5.80 > 172.18.0.5.60374: Flags [S.], seq 2839013440, ack 3056652435, win 28960, options [mss 1460,sackOK,TS val 1562284 ecr 1562264,nop,wscale 7], length 0
 ```
 You can see the 200ms latency on line 2.
 Line 1 is the reception of the SYN on eth0 and line 2 is the egress of the SYN on eth2.
-Going the other way, line 3 you see the SYN-ACK being recieved on eth2 and egressing eth0 on line 4 .00022ms later.
+Going the other way, line 3 you see the SYN-ACK being received on eth2 (from Server) and egressing eth0 (to Client) on line 4 .00022ms later.
 Note, you probably won't have the luxury of capturing on all interfaces on a network element; so you would need to combine the pcaps as done in the example above.

 ## Determining whether it's Server induced latency.